robgnu/grav-plugin-passwordgen/README.md

 # Passwordgen Plugin

 The **Passwordgen** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
-This README.md file should be modified to describe the features, installation, configuration, and general usage of this plugin.

 ## Description

 This plugin offers a simply way to create passwords on your website.
 You can use it as a service for your clients to create proper passwords (I do so).
-This plugin respects the privacy of your visitors an does **not** save the created passwords.
+This plugin respects the privacy of your visitors and does **not** save the created passwords.
 You should provide a secure TLS connection (https) for your visitors.
 To create passwords, this plugin uses the *pwgen* tool which is part of the most distributions.
-If pwgen is not available or allowed to run on server, it falls back to backup function.
+If pwgen is not available or allowed to run on server, it falls back to a backup function and creates the passwords by itself.

 ## Features